mVaibhavPrakash/Java-Learning/Garbage Collection.md

 ```java
 java -XX:+UseG1GC -jar Application.java
 ```
+#### Stop the World Event
+It is a situation when the garbage collector performs the garbage collection (GC) and stops all the application's threads until the GC process is not completed.
+The process is known as Stop the World (STW) events.

 #### Java 8 Changes
 Java 8u20 has introduced one more JVM parameter for reducing the unnecessary use of memory by creating too many instances of the same String.
 This optimizes the heap memory by removing duplicate String values to a global single char[] array.